NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** I found some 100% peanut butter in the supermarket.
 I brought it home and eating a teaspoon out of the jar was absolutely wonderful, so I decided to cook it into my evening meal.
 I do wonder if I have been eating enough protein recently.
-I continue to loose weight.
+I continue to lose weight.

 ##### 18th Jul